-The California Constitution requires the BOE to annually assess property, except franchises, owned or used by regulated railway, telegraph, or telephone companies, car companies operating on railways in the state, and companies transmitting or selling gas or electricity.
+The California Constitution requires the BOE to annually assess property (except franchises) owned or used by regulated railway, telegraph, or telephone companies, car companies operating on railways in the state, and companies transmitting or selling gas or electricity.
 It also requires the BOE to annually assess pipelines, flumes, canals, ditches, and aqueducts lying within two or more counties.
 Except for the railway car companies (see Private Railroad Car Tax below), the assessed values are allocated to the counties and other local tax jurisdictions in which the property is located.
 The taxes are levied and collected in the same manner as they are for county-assessed properties.
-State-assessed property is assessed at its fair market value or its full value as of 12:01 a.m. each January 1.
+State-assessed property is not subject to the provisions of Proposition 13 and is assessed at its fair market value, or its full value, as of 12:01 a.m. each January 1.